-- To ensure that social media used to communicate with the public, partners or other stakeholders by all Town Council staff in the performance of their duties are aligned to the view of the Town Council. - To ensure that all Town Council social media sites are easily identifiable as originating from the Town Council and correctly apply the council's logo and brand guidelines. - To protect the reputation of the Town Council while embracing the possibilities of this channel. - To ensure that any Council communication through social media meets legal requirements and is consistent with other communication activities. - To prevent the unauthorised use of Town Council branding on employees' or Councillors personal social media sites.
+- To ensure that social media used to communicate with the public, partners, or other stakeholders by all officers in the performance of their duties are aligned to the view of CTC. - To ensure that all CTC social media sites are easily identifiable as originating from CTC and correctly apply the council's logo and brand guidelines. - To protect the reputation of CTC while embracing the possibilities of this channel. - To ensure that CTC communication through social media meets legal requirements and is consistent with other communication activities. - To prevent the unauthorised use of CTC branding on employees' or members personal social media sites.